-The walk from the Vector Institute to Hinton's office at Google, where loss most of his time (he is now an er Toronto), is a kind of living advertiseme summertime.
-You can understand why loss a sign me up!

-U.K., moved here in the 1980s after working at Carnegie Mellon University in Pittsburgh.
+spends most of his time (he is now an emeritus professor at the University of Toronto), is a kind of living advertisement for the city, at least in the summertime.
+You can understand why Hinton, who is originally from the U.K., moved here in the 1980s after working at Carnegie Mellon University in Pittsburgh.